dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 Path to favicon.
 Relative to workspace.

-- NOTE: this is deprecated in nextjs publishing (favicon can be placed directly in the `/public` dir)
+- NOTE: this is deprecated in Next.js publishing (favicon can be placed directly in the `/public` dir)

 ### siteHierarchies